-Sri Lanka has over 26 national parks, so a safari is a must-do on your Sri Lanka Route.
-Kaudulla National Park is one of the best national parks to spot Elephants in Sri Lanka.
-We saw hundreds of elephants, monkeys, crocodiles, and many colorful birds.
-Grasslands surround the beautiful park, which can be visited year-round to see all kinds of spectacular wildlife; there’s even the chance to see leopards!
+With 26 national parks, Kaudulla National Park is one of the best places in Sri Lanka to spot elephants and many other animals.
+We saw hundreds of elephants, monkeys, crocodiles, and colorful birds on a safari – a highlight on our Sri Lanka itinerary.
+The beautiful park features grasslands and can be visited year-round to see the spectacular wildlife.
+There’s even the chance to see leopards!
 Discover our top tips for visiting Kaudulla National Park in Sri Lanka, including tickets and where to stay.

 Safari in Kaudulla National Park